Serious Personal Injury Law

-Experts in the relevant medical specialty can evaluate pertinent medical records and determine if something patient’s doctor did or did not do fell below standard of care.
+Experts in the relevant medical specialty can evaluate medical records and determine if something the patient’s doctor did or did not do fell below standard of care.

-General types of medical malpractice lawsuits can include: failure to diagnosis serious conditions, surgical errors, birth injury, and medication mishandling.
+General types of medical malpractice lawsuits in Arizona can include: failure to diagnosis serious conditions, surgical errors, birth injury, and medication mishandling.

 Hospitals and facilities that provide medical care are also governed by industry standards.

 Sub-standard care can go far beyond the front-line doctor and may be a result of one or more of the following: insufficient staff or budget, poor training, inadequate policies and procedures, bad management and deficient record-keeping.

 Often other entities such as hospitals and facilities, management companies, staffing agencies and administrators/executive directors are involved in lawsuits, in addition to physicians.

 It is important to speak with a lawyer experienced in this area to determine whether your injury was likely caused by medical malpractice and, if so, who may be legally responsible.